NeuroSciResearchLab/2-back-task/README.md

 WHAT IS THIS FILE?

-This zip file contains a psytoolkit experiment.
+This folder contains the files needed for psytoolkit experiment.

 PsyToolkit webpage: http://www.psytoolkit.org